Julia Trotzki

 Recipes

-The best cocktails for beginners – Simple & impressive
+The best cocktails for beginners – Easy & impressive

 Do you know this?
-You're at a party, someone hands you a cocktail – and you think to yourself: "Wow, how cool does that look?!"
+You're standing at a party, someone hands you a cocktail – and you think: “Wow, how cool does that look?!”
 Then you try it, and it tastes just as good as it looks.
-And that's when the question arises: "How hard can that actually be?
-Could I do this too?"
+And that's when the question arises: “How hard can it actually be?
+Could I do that too?”

 Good news: Yes, you can – and it's easier than you think!
-You don't need expensive ingredients or years of bartender experience to mix really good cocktails.
+You need neither expensive ingredients nor years of bartender experience to mix really good cocktails.
 With a few simple tricks, you can create drinks that not only taste fantastic but also look impressive.

 In this article, you will get:

-✅ Simple cocktail recipes that anyone can replicate
+✅ Simple cocktail recipes that everyone can recreate

-✅ Tips for affordable ingredients & clever alternatives to expensive bar equipment
+✅ Tips for inexpensive ingredients & clever alternatives to expensive bar equipment

-✅ Secret tricks that make your drinks look like they were made by a pro
+✅ Secret tricks that will make your drinks look like they were made by a pro

-No matter if you're planning a party, want to impress a date, or just feel like trying something new – with these recipes and tips, you'll become the cocktail king or cocktail queen!
+No matter if you're planning a party, want to impress a date, or just feel like trying something new – with these recipes and tips, you will become the cocktail king or queen!

 The most important ingredients & utensils for beginners

-Before we start with the cocktails, you need a basic setup – but don’t worry, you don't have to set up a complete bar right away.
-With a few basics, you can mix most cocktails easily.
+Before we start with the cocktails, you need a small basic setup – but don't worry, you don't have to set up a complete bar right away.
+With a few basics, you can mix most cocktails without any problems.

 1. The 4 essential spirits for beginners

-These four bottles are enough to make a lot of classic cocktails:
+These four bottles are enough to make a variety of classic cocktails:

-🍸 Vodka – The all-purpose spirit!
+🍸 Vodka – The all-purpose weapon!
 Perfect for cocktails like Moscow Mule, Cosmopolitan, or Caipiroska.

 🥃 Rum (white or brown) – White rum for Mojito or Daiquiri, brown rum for Cuba Libre or Dark 'n' Stormy.